mathsgod/light-graphql/README.md

 Light GraphQL is a lightweight GraphQL server implementation designed for simplicity and ease of use.
 This project demonstrates how to set up a basic GraphQL server using PHP.

-This library is built using several dependencies, including `graphqlite`, which provides annotations and tools for creating GraphQL APIs in PHP.
+This library is built using several dependencies, including `thecodingmachine/graphqlite`, which provides annotations and tools for creating GraphQL APIs in PHP.
 Other key dependencies include:

 - **league/container**: A lightweight dependency injection container.
 - **symfony/cache**: A caching library for optimizing performance.